cmd08010/express-review-notes-app-public/README.md

 This application is partially built.
 The front end is completely built but the express backend is only partially built.

+Note - you shouldn't have to modify anything in the index.html file.

 Examine the back end routes that the front end is looking for.

 Since this a CRUD app you will be looking for GET, POST, PUT, and DELETE requests.